The Society of Folk Dance Historians (SFDH)

 Pronunciation: OH-dehn-oh OH-roh

 Odeno: When I see this (rarely) here, the leader calls both variations.
-First the Šetnja like one that starts in with R SSqqS and out with L crossing forward at end SSqqS.
+First the Šetnja, such as the one that starts in with R SSqqS and out with L crossing forward at end SSqqS.
 The second variation is the same dance rhythm, but the in part is to the side (maybe slightly pointed in) and the lefts become closes.
 The out is the same, but necessarily tighter.

 Richard Maurer, Sunnyvale, California